Wednesday, January 15, 2025

 There are always a few tracks that almost have to be included.
 Cher’s #1 hit Gypsys, Tramps & Thieves, for instance.
 The narrative also involves a mother who’s a dancer in a traveling show, and: “Every night the men would come around, and lay their money down.”
 Mothers who polite society frowned upon are a common theme in this installment.

 You don’t even have to listen to Donna Summer’s Bad Girls to know it’s about prostitution (Beep beep!
 Toot toot!).
-Surprisingly, Summer later turned down; It's Raining Men--which was written especially for her--because she was newly born again.
+Surprisingly, Summer later turned down It's Raining Men--which was written especially for her--because she was newly born again.
 Everyone knows Roxanne is about a streetwalker—but I’d guess fewer knew that Killer Queen or Island Girl are.

 If I ever put together a comp about songs that should never be covered, Lady Marmalade would have to be on it.
 Did you know it was written by Bob Crewe of Four Seasons' fame, and Kenny Nolan of I Like Dreaming’ fame?
 Who could ever top New Orleans legends The Meters backing Patti Labelle, Nona Hendryx, & Sarah Dash?